How to Hire a Qualified Tile Contractor, Tile Installer, or Tile Setter

 - Talk about the minimum size of the grout joints.
 In some cases you can have a smaller grout joint than others.
 Your installer should be able to explain the reasons why to you.

-- Ask about the tile movement accommodations like the use of caulk instead of grout
+- Ask about the tile movement accommodations like the use of caulking instead

 - Very important ... ask who specifically will be doing the work?
-Also very important is will there be a need for additional sub-contractors.
+Also will there be a need for additional sub-contractors.
 Trades like Drywallers, Plumbers or Electricians?
 If so, will these sub contractors work be included in the total bid price?

 - Ask about the quality of the materials being used to lay down the tile or stone.
 Keep in mind that the use of quality bonding materials like thinset and grout will lead to a longer lasting tile life, and often a better looking result.
 Be aware that setting materials are available in a variety of performance levels to meet the requirements of most jobs.

 - Now let's talk about walls.
 If it's a shower wall, your concerns are

 going to be mostly with preventing water from getting in and destroying the